aspnetzero/documents/blog-posts/en/how-to-integrate-kendo-ui-angular-with-aspnet-zero.md

 ```csharp
 var administration = pages.CreateChildPermission(AppPermissions.Pages_Administration, L("Administration"));
 administration.CreateChildPermission(AppPermissions.Pages_Administration_KendoUi, L("KendoUi"));
 ```

-Then, create a new folder named `kendo-ui-grid` in the `src/app/admin` folder and add the following files.
+Then, create a new folder named `kendo-ui-grid` in the `src/app/admin` folder in the Angular app and add the following files.

 *kendo-ui-grid.component.ts*
 ```typescript